CameronCSS/Programming-Languages/Data Notebooks/README.md

   ## Python Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Python%20Wage%20Calculator" target="new">Python Wage Calculator</a>

-&nbsp; &nbsp;:arrow_right_hook: - Learned the power of Pandas and PyQt5 libraries.
+&nbsp; &nbsp; - Learned the power of Pandas and PyQt5 libraries.
 Also learned the importance of notating code for Bug fixing in the future.

 ## R* Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Comparing%20Phone%20Prices%20in%20R" target="new">Comparing Phone Prices in R</a>

-&nbsp; &nbsp;:arrow_right_hook: - Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).
+&nbsp; &nbsp; - Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).

 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/R-Basics" target="new">R* Basics</a>

-&nbsp; &nbsp;:arrow_right_hook: - Made a full breakdown detailing the basic functions and uses of the R* programming language.
+&nbsp; &nbsp; - Made a full breakdown detailing the basic functions and uses of the R* programming language.

 ## Javascript Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Javascript" target="new">Javascript Code</a>

-&nbsp; &nbsp;:arrow_right_hook: - A repo full of my Javascript code.
+&nbsp; &nbsp; - A repo full of my Javascript code.
 Lots of custom stuff made to work on Carrd websites.
 </details>

 <details>
   <summary>SQL Queries</summary>
 <a href="https://github.com/CameronCSS/SQL-Queries/tree/main/8%20Weeks%20of%20SQL" target="new">8 Weeks of SQL</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Explored complex queries to clean data, compute customer figures, and organize data in unusual ways.
+&nbsp; &nbsp; - Explored complex queries to clean data, compute customer figures, and organize data in unusual ways.
 <br>
 <br>
 <a href="https://github.com/CameronCSS/SQL-Queries/tree/main/Data%20Lemur%20SQL%20Questions" target="new">Data Lemur SQL Questions</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - SQL interview questions using CTEs, multiple joins, subqueries, aggregations, and other advanced SQL functions.
+&nbsp; &nbsp; - SQL interview questions using CTEs, multiple joins, subqueries, aggregations, and other advanced SQL functions.
 <br>
 <br>
 <a href="https://github.com/CameronCSS/SQL-Queries/tree/main/Khan%20Academy%20Advanced%20SQL" target="new">Khan Academy Advanced SQL</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Expand SQL knowledge about combining tables with JOINs and using multiple queries at once.
+&nbsp; &nbsp; - Expand SQL knowledge about combining tables with JOINs and using multiple queries at once.
 <br>
 <br>
 <a href="https://github.com/CameronCSS/SQL-Queries/tree/main/SQLbolt%20-%20SQL%20lessons" target="new">SQLbolt - SQL lessons</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Refreshed foundational understanding of SQL and discovered context variations among SQL-powered platforms.
+&nbsp; &nbsp; - Refreshed foundational understanding of SQL and discovered context variations among SQL-powered platforms.
 <br>

 </details>